devonconnelly/OOP244-Works/readme.md

 - **Number of Spots:**

     Add an **integer** property to the Parking class for **the Number of Spots**.
-This value is always less than the Maximum Number of Parking Spots constant value.
+This value is always less than or equal to the Maximum Number of Parking Spots constant value.

 - **Parking Spots:**